SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

   from the original!

 Instead, we will want to do the following:
-1. Check that the dependency has a permissive license
+1. Check that the dependency has a permissive license.
-1. (Optional) Fork the dependency if it needs any modification
+1. (Optional) Fork the dependency if it needs any modification.
-1. Add the dependency via PlatformIO
+1. Add the dependency via PlatformIO.

 ### Check the license